thierry-tct/muteria/README.md

 ## Development
 ### Things to fix
 - Make sure to execute tests with the right version of exe files (Let runtests and execute_test set back the repo exes and src to normal state. then each test executor, including custom, must set back the changed exes and srcs)
+- Ensure tools plugins do not leave the repo srcs or exes in an infected state.
+They must cleanup the changes made.
+Ensure that by cleaning for them at top level (when the driver's methods are called in the meta tools)

 - Complete and test the web UI.
 - Complete and test the CLI.